Tachibana Ginchiyo: Biography

 Tachibana Ginchiyo was the daughter of Tachibana Dōsetsu, a powerful samurai known as "Lightning God".
 Her mother was the daughter of Monchūsho Akitoyo(問注所鑑豊).
 Her mother and her former husband Yasutake Shigenori(安武鎮則) had a son Yasutake Moan(安武茂庵) and a daughter who married Netami Shigehisa(米谷比鎮久).
 According to one source, the chronicle of Komono clan, Dōsetsu had another daughter, Masachiyo(政千代) who died at 12 years old.
 The letter "誾" in Ginchiyo's name was named by Masugin, a monk in Hizen province.
 Ginchiyo was personally named by her father, with the name more or less meaning "one who would not listen idly to others".
 There are many speculations about Ginchiyo's personality, but according to some reports from Otomo Family Document (大友家文書録), it is said that she was a severe and rigid figure, a valiant woman, with remarkable communication skills, as strong and determined as any famous warrior of the time.
 When Dōsetsu was ill and lost his other children, he was pleased that Ginchiyo had survived.
 Despite their suggestion to pass his leadership on to one of his distant relatives, he told his retainers that Ginchiyo would be his heiress after his death.
 She inherited her father's territory and belongings.

 Princess Ginchiyo became the castellan of Tachibana Castle and the head of the Tachibana clan at 7 years old.
 She married Takahashi Shoun's (高橋紹運) eldest son, Tachibana Muneshige (立花宗茂) at the age of 13.
 At the age of 19, she entered Yanagawa Castle and lived a happy life as the wife of a feudal lord, but at the age of 27, due to the lack of children, Muneshige began taking concubines.
 She was a model samurai woman of the Warring States Period.
 Wishing to preserve the family line, and out of consideration for Muneshige, she decided to live separately from his concubine.
 At age 32, despite Ginchiyo's advice, her husband joined forces with the Toyotomi clan (Western Army) at the Battle of Sekigahara and was defeated.
 As a result, Muneshige's territory and castle were taken away and the couple were sent to live with Muneshige's mother in Haraaka Village, Tamana County (Nagasu Town), under the protection of Kato Kiyomasa.
 Two years later, Ginchiyo died of illness.
 She was 34 years old and given the posthumous Buddhist name "Koushoinden Senyo Ryosei Daizenjoni."
-She passed away without seeing Muneshige's return to daimyo status.
+She died without seeing Muneshige's return to daimyo status.

 Tachibana Ginchiyo is enshrined as a god of compassion at Mihashira Shrine 三柱神社 located northeast of Yanagawa Castle alongside her father, Tachibana Dosetsu, and her husband, Muneshige.